jingalls1217/opendatalakehouse/05_iceberg.md

 tblproperties("skip.header.line.count"="1");
 ```

-10. Create Hive Table Format stored as Parquet (to be used further down to query alongside Iceberg Table)
+10. Create the `unique_tickets` table using Hive table format stored as Parquet, to be used further down to query alongside the Iceberg table

 ```
 DROP TABLE IF EXISTS airlines.unique_tickets;